 Except for calculators, I do not permit the use of cell phones, cameras, voice recorders, computers, or similar electronic equipment in the classroom unless you need to use such a device to accommodate for a disability, in which case you should schedule a meeting with me to discuss the proper use of the device and the data obtained with that device as soon as possible.
 The spirit of the rule is that the classroom should be an electronic free zone where we tune out the distractions of the world and focus on learning physics.
-The classroom is a place of dialogue, and the electronic gadgets of our modern culture are not necessary for that dialogue to take place.
+The classroom is a place of dialogue, and the electronic gadgets of our modern culture are not necessary for that dialogue to take place, and, in fact, interfere with that dialog.